cssidy/javascript/JavaScript30/readme.md

 # JavaScript 30

-These are my solutions of the popular "JavaScript 30" challenge by Wes Bos.
+These are my solutions to the popular "JavaScript 30" challenge by Wes Bos.

 - [x] 1
 - [ ] 2